wilksy/Asher-Music-Box/README.md

 # Asher-Music-Box
 An NFC driven music player.
 PN532 / DFPlayer / ESP8266 driven.
-Dfplayer code included (pls.not naming)
+Dfplayer code included (use library not this code, kept in case source is updated)

 STL included for board holders and usb jack for a rebel rock and roll cube, which this project used (all inside bar speaker ripped out)